Likud to hold event in support of resettling Gaza

 (photo credit: Sharon Nahami)

-One minister and nine MKs in Israel's governing party, the Likud, will hold an event on Monday near the border with Gaza in support of resettling the territory, according to a flyer of the event published online.
+A minister and nine MKs in Israel’s governing Likud Party will hold an event on Monday near the border with Gaza in support of resettling the coastal enclave, according to a flyer of the event published online.

-The event includes a tour of Kibbutz Nirim led by its civilian security coordinator.
-The Kibbutz said in a statement that neither it nor the security coordinator had received notice of the tour, and therefore, "it will not happen."
+The event is advertised as including a tour of Kibbutz Nirim led by its civilian security coordinator.
+The kibbutz said in a statement that neither it nor its security coordinator had received notice of the tour, and therefore, “it will not happen.”

 OPPONENTS OF Prime Minister Ariel Sharon’s disengagement plan face IDF troops as they secure the fence of Kfar Maimon in July 2005 after police blocked them from marching to the Gush Katif communities to protest against their demolition. (credit: GIL COHEN MAGEN/REUTERS)